demos74dx/XEDecrypt/README.md

+Decrypts a file with XE encrypted contents.
+HackThisSite realistic/6 is provided in the example.
+Written in Java.

 1) Replace the contents of file "encrypted" with your XEencoded text
 2) run XEDecrypt.java
 3) decrypted message will output to console